CASE STUDY 1

 • I researched diverse school districts and reviewed their data, such as social media insights.
 Due to mistrust of use of taxpaying dollars throughout the district, I wanted to ensure fiscal responsibility when considering the campaign and marketing spend.
 Running a high-quality campaign, including graphics, video, advertising, and merchandise, was key.
 While full advertising campaigns are standard in corporate, public education can often frown upon spending.
 I reviewed neighboring school districts’ websites and social media pages, such as Gwinnett County and Fulton County Public Schools – their images, copy, collateral, design, and merchandise.
 The goal was to ensure pictures and graphics displayed achievement, excitement, diversity, academic excellence, the future, and school district pride.
 The I Love DeKalb Schools campaign needed a comprehensive campaign that exemplified legacy.

-• While crafting the strategy, I asked myself the following questions: Is the content diverse?
+• While crafting the strategy, I asked myself:

 • Where is my audience?